vsakkas/sydney.py/README.md

     print(response)
 ```

----

-For more detailed documentation and options, please refer to the code docstrings.
+*For more detailed documentation and options, please refer to the code docstrings.*

 ## License